jungmaier/dirichlet-smoothed-word-embeddings/README.md

 ## Word Similarity Datasets

-Classical word similarity datasets for English can be found in /evaluation/datasets.
+Usual word similarity datasets for English can be found in /evaluation/datasets.

 Datasets for the evaluation of Luxembourgish and Maltese word embeddings (as used in the paper) which were translated from English by the Google Translation API, can be found in /evaluation/translated_datasets.